caraweisman/abSENSE/README.md

 For example, to run an analysis on all S. cerevisiae proteins in the selected fungal species in which the lengths of each S. cerevisiae protein and the sizes of each species' search database (their annotated proteomes as indicated in the supplement of PAPER CITATION) are specified:

-__python abSENSE_run.py --distfile Fungi\_Data/Fungi\_Distances --scorefile Fungi\_Data/Fungi\_Bitscores --genelenfile Fungi_Data/S\_cer\_Protein\_Lengths --dblenfile Fungi\_Data/Fungi\_Database\_Lengths__
+__python Run_abSENSE.py --distfile Fungi\_Data/Fungi\_Distances --scorefile Fungi\_Data/Fungi\_Bitscores --genelenfile Fungi_Data/S\_cer\_Protein\_Lengths --dblenfile Fungi\_Data/Fungi\_Database\_Lengths__

-The visualization script __abSENSE\_plot.py__ takes all of the same options, with the exception of again requiring that the gene to be analyzed is specified by the --gene option, and also that the --genelenfile option is instead --genelen, after which should be entered an integer corresponding to the length of the gene.
+The visualization script __Plot_abSENSE.py__ takes all of the same options, with the exception of again requiring that the gene to be analyzed is specified by the --gene option, and also that the --genelenfile option is instead --genelen, after which should be entered an integer corresponding to the length of the gene.
 (With a single gene, it's hardly worth requiring a whole file: just give the number.)

 ## __3: OUTPUT FILES__